Report: Feds Seized Recordings From Michael Cohen

 Earlier on Friday, President Trump had pardoned George W. Bush official Scooter Libby, in what seemed to be a clear signal to his many legally imperiled associates that they need not fear the long arm of the law if they choose to do Trump a solid and not rat on him.

-One problem for Cohen — who is known to be very loyal the president — is that the rap against him may include state charges, meaning that a presidential pardon wouldn’t necessarily help his case.
+One problem for Cohen — who is known to be very loyal to the president — is that the rap against him may include state charges, meaning that a presidential pardon wouldn’t necessarily help his case.

 The Cohen episode has clearly rattled the president, even beyond his usual fragile mental state.
 The Times reports that his advisers “have concluded that a wide-ranging corruption investigation in New York poses a greater and more imminent threat to the president than even the special counsel’s investigation, according to several people close to Mr. Trump.”

-Note: UPDATE: Cohen’s Friday somehow took a turn for the even worse in the early evening.
-McClatchy reported that Mueller had obtained evidence of Cohen traveling to Prague in 2016 — a trip he had vigorously, if unconvincingly, denied making.
-As McClatchy put it: “Confirmation of the trip would lend credence to a retired British spy’s report that Cohen strategized there with a powerful Kremlin figure about Russian meddling in the U.S. election.”